EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Experiments

 \subsection{Implementation Details}

-EAN-MapNet uses GKT\cite{chen2022efficient} to generate BEV feature, while EAN-MapNet++ selects LSS\cite{philion2020lift} as the BEV generation network to ensure a fair comparison with MapTRv2.
-The optimizer uses AdamW and the initial learning rate is set to $2.5 \times 10^{-4}$.
-The default training schedule is 24 epochs and the batch size is 4.

-In ablation study \ref{Ablation} (1) and (2), the grouping number of initial query units is set to 50, and we utilize 1 NVIDIA A40 with the weight decay is 0.01.
-For all other conditions, the grouping number of initial query units is set to 100, and experiments are conducted using 1 NVIDIA GeForce RTX 3090 with the weight decay is $1.25 \times 10^{-3}$.
+EAN-MapNet utilizes GKT\cite{chen2022efficient} as the BEV feature generation network.
+Furthermore, to ensure a fair comparison with MapTRv2, EAN-MapNet switches to employing LSS\cite{philion2020lift} as the BEV feature generation network after incorporating depth estimation loss and segmentation-based loss.
+EAN-MapNet take images as input, with the image size set to (480, 800).
+The optimizer employs AdamW with an initial learning rate set to $2.5 \times 10^{-4}$.
+The default training schedule is 24 epochs , with a batch size of 4.
+In Section\eqref{Ablation1}(1) and Section\eqref{Ablation2}(2), the grouping number of initial query units is set to 50, and 1 NVIDIA A40 is utilized with a weight decay of 0.01.
+For all other conditions, the grouping number of initial query units is set to 100, and experiments are conducted using 1 NVIDIA GeForce RTX 3090 with the weight decay of $1.25 \times 10^{-3}$.
+In the loss function, $\lambda_{0} = \lambda_{1} = \lambda_{2} = \lambda_{3} = 1$.
+Regarding the neighborhood configuration, when local queries are not improved, $\omega = 0.25$ and $a = 0.55m$; otherwise, $\omega = 0.2$ and $a = 0.5m$.